panoply/vscode-liquid/README.md

 ### Using the workspace setting option

-Rules can also be applied in your User or Workspace settings using the `liquid.format.rules` configuration option.
+Rules can also be applied in your User or Workspace settings using the `liquid.format.*` configuration option.
 Please note that if a `.liquidrc` is present in your projects root it will run precedence over rules defined in workspace settings.
 Again, it's recommended you use a `.liquidrc` file for setting custom rules.

 ### Status bar button